gloveboxes/AltairEverywhere/docs/docs/en/40-deploy-with-docker/17-start-container.md

 1. Familiarize yourself with the [Web Terminal](../20-fundamentals/25-Web-Terminal.md) and the CP/M operating system.
 2. Open your web browser:
-    - Navigate to `http://localhost:8082` or `http://localhost` if you deployed the Altair emulator on your local computer.
+    - Navigate to `http://localhost` if you deployed the Altair emulator on your local computer.
     - Navigate to `http://hostname_or_ip_address:8082` if you deployed the Altair emulator on a remote computer.

     ![The following image is of the web terminal command prompt](../20-fundamentals/img/web_terminal_intro.png)

 ### Connecting to a Remote Altair Emulator

-You can pass an optional `altair` query parameter to the URL to connect to a remote Altair emulator.
-For example, if the Altair emulator is running on a computer with the IP address `192.168.1.100`, connect by navigating to `http://localhost:8082?altair=192.168.1.100`.
+To connect your local Web Terminal to a remote Altair emulator, add the `altair` query parameter to the URL.
+For example, if the remote Altair emulator is running at `192.168.1.100`, open your browser and go to `http://localhost?altair=192.168.1.100`.
+This requires the Web Terminal to be running on your local machine, either in a separate Docker container or installed locally.

 ## Docker Tips and Tricks